-As more and more schools launch Facebook pages, Twitter feeds and Instagram accounts, Youtube is gaining traction as the natural way to tell their school stories in what's perhaps everyone's favorite medium – short videos.
+As more and more schools launch the standard social media plays: Facebook, Twitter and Instagram, Youtube is gaining traction as the natural way to tell your school stories in what's perhaps everyone's favorite medium – short videos.

 Follow these four simple steps, and you'll have your school Youtube channel up and running in no time.

 1. Set up your school Youtube channel

 Setting up a channel for you school on Youtube is insanely easy.
 Simply go to www.youtube.com/create channel and a series of prompts will walk you through the process.

 There is one important note to consider during the setup process.
 You’ll need a Google account to setup your Youtube channel.
 Don’t use your personal account if you have one.
 Set up a dedicated account for your school.
 By establishing a new account, you can control who has access to posting videos.